Two internal medicine residents conduct a procedure on a patient arm.

 Can residents rotate out of Rochester or outside the U.S.?

 Many of our residents rotate outside the U.S., usually under the auspices of the Mayo International Health Program.
-This program helps residents bring their talents to underserved areas of the world.
+This program helps residents bring their talents to underserved areas of the world and learn more about practicing medicine in a resource-limited setting.
 Scholarships are provided to cover transportation and lodging.
 Residents have rotated to a large number of regions worldwide.

 Other popular elective sites are our Mayo campuses in Phoenix/Scottsdale, Arizona, and Jacksonville, Florida, where a variety of rotations are available.
 Transportation, lodging, and licensure are provided.
 For those looking to explore community practices, a variety of rotational experiences also are available in smaller communities throughout the Midwest region within Mayo Clinic Health System.